-- All students are encouraged to seek extra help from teachers if they do not understand an assignment, if they find the work difficult, if they have been legitimately absent as referenced in the attendance policy section of this document.
-A teacher will request that a student stay after school if it is apparent that he/ she is having difficulty with his/her work. - Teachers set aside extra help time and parental conference time each week.
-Consult the teacher for his/ her schedule.
+All students are encouraged to seek extra help from teachers if they do not understand an assignment, if they find the work difficult, or if they have been legitimately absent as referenced in the attendance policy section of this document.
+A teacher will request that students stay after school if it is apparent that they are having difficulty with their work.

+- Teachers set aside extra help time and parental conference time each week.
+Consult the teachers for their schedule.
 Conferences with teachers should take place before or after school or at any prearranged, convenient time. - NHS offers tutorial assistance to students after school.
-For more information see your guidance counselor or the NHA advisor.
+For more information see your guidance counselor or the NHS advisor.